 SSI is a federal program administered by the Social Security Administration (SSA) to provide monthly cash payments to people with disabilities who have little to no income and fewer than $2000 in assets.
+It stands for "supplemental security income" and is not the same as SSDI (social security disability income), which is a program for adults who become disabled after having worked and paid into the social security system.
 Children under age 18 can receive SSI, but family income is considered in the eligibility determination.
 Once a child turns 18, only income and assets belonging to the individual are considered.

 An application can be started online, by phone, or in person at your local social security office. https://www.ssa.gov/benefits/disability/